All Products

 Other advanced settings

-1. Enable or disable SDK debug logs
+1. Enable or disable SDK debug logging

 DNSResolver.setEnableLocalDns(true); // By default, automatic fallback to LocalDNS resolution is enabled when HTTPDNS resolution fails.

-3. Enable or disable Short mode
+3. Enable or disable short mode

 DNSResolver.setEnableShort(true); // The default value is false.
 You do not need to set this parameter.